flutter/website/tutorials/layout/index.md

 When pasting code into your app, indentation can become skewed.
 You can fix this in IntelliJ by right-clicking the Dart code and selecting **Reformat with Dart Style**.
-Reformat the code at the command line using [dartfmt](https://github.com/dart-lang/dart_style).
+Or, at the command line, you can use [dartfmt](https://github.com/dart-lang/dart_style).
 </aside>